 In order to make the SENSEI website more dynamic, we will start using github pages to host the website.
-The website is generated from files in the doc directory of the sensei repository.

 The process for updating the website is:

-• Ensure you have installed nodejs and npm and run the one-time setup command: npm install from the doc directory of your sensei clone.
-This will create a node_modules directory inside doc containing javascript libraries needed to generate and publish the website.
-You only need to do this once per clone of sensei.
+npm installfrom thedocdirectory of your sensei clone.
+This will create anode_modulesdirectory insidedoccontaining javascript libraries needed to generate and publish the website.
+You only need to do this once per clone of sensei. - Add new files to the

-• Test the new website by running npm run doc:www and visit http://127.0.0.1:4000/ in your web browser.
-Verify that the page you’ve added or edited appears properly.
+npm run doc:wwwand visit http://127.0.0.1:4000/ in your web browser.
+Verify that the page you’ve added or edited appears properly. - Commit your changes to the master branch of sense by submitting a merge request.

 Adding new files